-We have audited the financial statements of TARGET2-Securities (the entity), which comprise the financial situation report as at 31 December 2018 and the operating statement and other explanatory notes.
-The financial statements have been prepared by the Market Infrastructure Board acting for the Eurosystem based on the TARGET2-Securities Financial Reporting Framework as approved on 24 March 2017 and as amended on 05 October 2018 by the Governing Council of the European Central Bank.
+We have audited the Financial Statements of the TARGET2-Securities (the entity), which comprise the financial situation report as at 31 December 2021 and the operating statement and other explanatory notes.
+The Financial Statements have been prepared by the Market Infrastructure Board acting for the Eurosystem based on the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the European Central Bank ("ECB").

-In our opinion, the accompanying financial statements of the entity for the year ended 31 December 2018, are prepared, in all material respects, in accordance with the principles of the TARGET2-Securities Financial Reporting Framework as approved by the Governing Council.
+In our opinion, the accompanying Financial Statements of the entity for the year ended 31 December 2021, are prepared, in all material respects, in accordance with the principles of the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the ECB.

-Basis of Opinion
+Basis for Opinion

-We conducted our audit in accordance with International Standards of Auditing (ISAs).
+We conducted our audit in accordance with International Standards on Auditing ("ISAs").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the entity in accordance with the ethical requirements that are relevant to our audit of the financial statements in Germany, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the ECB and TARGET2-Securities in accordance with the German ethical requirements that are relevant to our audit of the Financial Statements, which are consistent with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants ("IESBA Code") and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matter

-Basis of Accounting
+Emphasis of Matter - Basis of Accounting

 We draw attention to the explanatory notes to the financial statements, which describe the basis of accounting.
-The financial statements are prepared to assist the Eurosystem in meeting its financial reporting requirements originating from the TARGET2-Securities Framework Agreement.
+The Financial Statements are prepared to assist the Eurosystem in meeting its financial reporting requirements originating from the TARGET2-Securities Framework Agreement.
 According to Article 20 "Obligations of the Eurosystem related to the provision and use of the T2S Services" in Chapter 2 of the TARGET2-Securities Framework Agreement the Eurosystem shall provide the contracting Central Securities Depositories (CSD) with financial statements, reports and other information on TARGET2-Securities on a regular basis that fairly represent the business and financial conditions, result of operations and state of the cost recovery in relation to TARGET2-Securities on the respective dates or for the respective periods covered by such financial statements, reports and other information.
-As a result, the financial statements may not be suitable for another purpose.
+As a result, the Financial Statements may not be suitable for another purpose.